 What is influenza?

 Influenza (flu) is a contagious respiratory illness caused by infection with an influenza virus.
 In Europe, influenza occurs in regular annual epidemics in the winter season.
-These epidemics are associated with high hospitalisation rates and mortality.

 What are the symptoms of influenza?